ngf11/LinuxWebTop_Docker-/README.md

 LinuxWebTop Docker Deployment

-Enterprise-style support for running a web accessible Linux desktop using Docker and LinuxServer’s Webtop container.
+Enterprise style support for running a web accessible Linux desktop using Docker and LinuxServer’s Webtop container.

 This repo provides a simple Docker Compose stack to launch a full Linux desktop environment accessible in your browser.
 It’s ideal for remote access, testing, or lightweight cloud desktop deployments.